Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The service offers the following main features:

-- *Tenant isolation* → each customer will have a dedicated Tenant on the PSN infrastructure with complete isolation of data, configurations, and uploaded models.
+- *Tenant isolation* → each customer will have a dedicated Tenant on the customer infrastructure with complete isolation of data, configurations, and uploaded models.
 - *Resource allocation* → each customer will be assigned dedicated infrastructure resources (CPU, GPU, RAM, Storage) to their Tenant, sized appropriately.
 - *Auto-scaling* → tenant resources can scale to respond to load variations.
 - *Cloud-native deployment* → the service will be deployed in the customer's tenant in cloud-native mode on the OpenShift platform, ensuring portability, resilience, and standardization of operating procedures.